 One of the most common skin problems, acne results when clogged pores or cysts are formed on the face, shoulders, back and chest.
 While no tea in itself can cure acne, some may help combat these nagging blemishes.
 Herbal teas (rooibos, spearmint and chamomile) have been used -- as an herbal tea and topically -- to combat acne and other skin ailments.
 Rich in two powerful nutrients for clear skin (alpha hydroxy acid and zinc), rooibos tea may help reduce acne, sunburns and winter skin dryness.
 Used for centuries by healers, chamomile tea is another skin-clearing tea due because of its anti-inflammatory benefits, which can reduce inflammatory acne and rosacea.
-If you like mint tea, so might your skin.
+If you enjoy mint tea, your skin might enjoy it as well!
 Spearmint tea offers antioxidant benefits that may help prevent clogging of the skin and discourage the growth of bacteria that cause acne.
 In addition, spearmint tea has also been shown to help prevent hormonal imbalances that can lead to acne breakouts.

 10 Foods That Are Bad For Your Skin